Mirror Twin Higgs Cosmology: Constraints and a Possible Resolution to the $H_0$ and $S_8$ Tensions: Cosmological Signals

 Fig.~\ref{fig.AllparsPlanckBAOH0_KV_SZ_Linear} shows the regions of MTH parameter space preferred by this full complement of datasets, including Planck SZ.
 Several important features are notable.
 As before, there is a preference for a heavier twin sector (larger $\hat v/v$) in order to obtain larger values of $\hat r$, though the preference is mild.
 The prior relationship between larger $\hat r$ and smaller $\Delta\hat N$ is no longer evident.
 It appears that the bound on $\Delta\hat N$ is mostly independent of $\hat r$, which is evidence that it is dominated by fitting the SH0ES value of $H_0$ and not the matter power spectrum.

 Two other results jump out of these plots.
 First is the closure of the contours at small $\hat r$, and small $\hat v/v$.
 The figure indicates a larger than $2\sigma$ preference for non-zero $\hat r$ -- that is, the data clearly prefers a universe with twin matter over one without.
 Since the $\hat r,\Delta\hat N\to 0$ limit corresponds to the \lcdm{} model, we see the MTH scenario clearly differentiating itself from the standard cosmological scenario and even, within the ansatz of MTH, ruling out the standard cosmological scenario at greater than 95\% C.L.
+The range of values for $\hat r$ is particularly interesting.
+At the low end, we see a clear need for some fraction of the dark matter (at least about 20\%) to be in the form of twin matter.
+On the other hand, the data also allows $\hat r$ as large at 1, meaning that all of the universe's dark matter could be twin matter.
+Though we have limited our LSS datasets to $k\leq 0.3\,h\,$Mpc$^{-1}$, there is reason to believe that including data probing larger $k$, such as the Lyman-$\alpha$ bound~\cite{Garny:2018byk} or measurements of the sub-halo mass function (SHMF)~\cite{DES:2020fxi}, would cut out models with very large $\hat r$.
+Such models show a pronounced suppression in the matter power spectrum at large $k$, caused by the delay in structure formation in the twin sector, which only starts after twin recombination.
+If the DM halo is mainly composed of twin atoms, it will also violate bounds on self-interacting DM (SIDM) such as the Bullet Cluster constraint (for a review of the SIDM bounds, see~\cite{Tulin:2017ara}).